sofiageo/eionet.xmlconv/REST-API.md

 --
 ### 3.5 Get list of QA Scripts for a schema
-**Important Note:**This method is under reconstruction especially regarding the json Response of the results.As per our discussion, the returned result will be a merging of the existing methods: **listQaScripts** and **listQueries**
+**Important Note:**This method is under reconstruction especially regarding the json Response of the results.As per our discussion, the returned result will be a merging of the existing methods: **listQaScripts** and **listQueries**.
 * **URL**

   /restapi/qascripts